-The Saskatchewan Bureau of Statistics releases the Monthly Statistical Review and the Saskatchewan Economic Review, compilations of the most asked-for Saskatchewan monthly, quarterly, and annual data.
+The Saskatchewan Bureau of Statistics releases the Monthly Statistical Review and the Saskatchewan Economic Review, compilations of the most asked-for Saskatchewan monthly, guarterly, and annual data.
 The Saskatchewan Fact Sheet provides a snap shot of important economic and social statistics on Saskatchewan for the past two years.

-Web: www.stats.gov.sk.ca Phone: 306-787-6327
+Web: www.saskatchewan.ca/government/ government-data/bureau-of-statistics Phone: 306-787-7208